 Interreg North-West Europe (NWE) is a European funding programme that supports transnational cooperation between organisations in seven countries.
-The goal is to make the Northwestern Europe more innovative, sustainable, cohesive, and an attractive place to work and live.
+The goal is to make Northwestern Europe more innovative, sustainable, cohesive, and an attractive place to work and live.

 Interreg NWE helps public, private, and civil society organisations work together on shared regional challenges.
 The programme promotes a green, smart, and just transition across all participating areas by:

-Participating countries: Belgium, France, Germany, Ireland, Luxembourg, The Netherlands, and Switzerland.
+Interreg North-West Europe includes 7 participating countries: Belgium, France, Germany, Ireland, Luxembourg, The Netherlands, and Switzerland.

 Each priority includes specific objectives.
 You can explore them in detail through the programme’s dedicated factsheets, which explain the key challenges, goals, target groups, and expected outcomes.